Jules-Alexandre Grün

-Jules-Alexandre Grün (25 May 1868 – 15 February 1938) was a French post-impressionist painter, poster artist, and illustrator.
+Jules-Alexandre Grün (25 May 1868 – 15 February 1938) was a French Post-Impressionist painter, poster artist, and illustrator.

 Grun's best known painting is called The Dinner Party, produced in 1911.
-It was, however, in the fields of poster art and illustration art, for which he was famous.
+It was made in the fields of poster art and illustration art, for which he was famous.
 He was employed at a large printing company in Paris and his artistic director was Jules Chéret.
 Chéret was also his main competitor in poster art.